 A limited number of GMAT Exam fee waivers are available to qualified, currently enrolled, Ithaca College students on a first come, first served basis each academic year beginning in September.
 CLICK HERE FOR AN APPLICATION.

 Class of 2008: Through the generosity of the Class of 2008, this scholarship will be awarded to a current first-year, sophomore, or junior student who has an UNPAID internship in the summer of 2018.
 Generally, this scholarship ranges between $950-$990.
 The internship may be credit bearing or non-credit bearing.
 The recipient will be in good judicial standing, possess a cumulative GPA of 3.0 or higher and demonstrate financial need as determined by Student Financial Services.
-Click for application.
+Application is now closed for Summer 2018.

 Washington, D.C: This scholarship will be awarded to a current first-year, sophomore or junior student who has an UNPAID OR PAID internship in the Washington, D.C. area for the summer of 2018.
 Generally, this scholarship ranges between $1,500-$1,600.
 The internship may be credit bearing or non-credit bearing.
 The recipient will be in good academic & judicial standing, possess a cumulative GPA of 3.0 or higher and will demonstrate financial need as determined by Student Financial Services.
-Click for application.
+Application is now closed for Summer 2018.

 *Please note: graduating seniors continuing in PT and/or OT programs at Ithaca College are ineligible for internship scholarships.
 Additionally, students who receive full tuition assistance (such as Park Scholars) or students who do not receive financial aid are ineligible for internship scholarships.

 Carnegie Junior Fellows Program